 They are also important in search engine rankings.

 General guidance for title tags is provided below.
 For more information or for specific questions about your site, please contact the EERE Search Specialist.

-For EERE office websites (e.g., Biomass, Solar, Geothermal) home pages should include "EERE:" before the site name and "Home Page" at the end.
-All other pages should begin with the program name followed by a colon or dash and then the header text for that particular page.
+Standard website home pages should include "EERE:" before the site name and "Home Page" at the end.
+All other pages should begin with the program name followed by a colon or dash and then the header text for that page.

+Subsites are subsets of larger websites.
 Subsite home pages should include the name of the program followed by a colon, then the subsite name.
-All other pages should begin with the subsite name followed by a colon, and then the header text of the actual page.
+All other pages should begin with the subsite name followed by a colon, and then the header text for that page.